ge-flight-analytics/emspy/README.md

 # emsPy
 A Python Wrapper of EMS API.
 There is also a R wrapper for EMS API.
 If you are interest in the R version, please visit <https://github.com/ge-flight-analytics/Rems>.
 The goal of this project is provide a way to bring EMS data in Python environment via the EMS's RESTful API.
-The project is still in an early alpha stage, so is not guarranteed working reliably nor well documented.
-I'll beef up the documentation as soon as possible.
+The project is still in an early alpha stage, so it is not guaranteed to be working reliably, nor is it well documented.

 Any contribution is welcome!

-Dependency:
+Dependencies:
 * numpy >= 1.11
 * pandas >= 0.18
 * future >= 0.16